abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 # Context and kubeconfig
-`kubectl` allows you to interact with and manage multiple Kubernetes clusters.
+`kubectl` allows a user to interact with and manage multiple Kubernetes clusters.
 To do this, it requires what is known as a `context`.
 A combination of `cluster`, `namespace` and `user`.
 * **cluster** - A friendly name, server address, and certificate for the Kubernetes cluster.
 * **namespace (optional)** - The logical cluster or environment to use.
 If none is provided, it will use the default